Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Practical Implementation of DPDD

 \subsection{Relation to Functional and Kernel Methods}

-DPDD provides a geometry-aware forecasting framework that integrates naturally with functional data analysis and kernel methods.
-Unlike classical functional autoregression models, DPDD avoids tangent-space projections and instead uses modal extrapolation in Wasserstein space.
-The basis $\{\psi_j\}$ can be chosen from:
+DPDD offers a geometry-aware forecasting framework that seamlessly integrates with functional data analysis and kernel methods.
+Unlike traditional functional autoregression models, DPDD bypasses tangent-space projections and utilizes modal extrapolation in Wasserstein space.
+Thus, it is valid for multivariate settings.
+Basis $\{\psi_j\}$ can be chosen from

 \begin{itemize} \item orthogonal polynomials (e.g., Hermite functions), \item kernel eigenfunctions from Reproducing Kernel Hilbert Spaces (RKHS), \item random Fourier features for high-dimensional scalability \citep{rahimi2007random}. \end{itemize}